bsiever/pxt-morse/README.md

 ```sig
 morse.onCodeSelected(handler: (code: string, sequence: string) => void)
 ```
-A code has been selected (following a  `morse.Space.InterLetter` or a  `morse.Space.InterWord`).
+A code has been selected (following a  `morse.Silence.InterLetter` or a  `morse.Silence.InterWord`).
 A valid code will be represented with a valid Morse character.
 An invalid Morse code will be indicated with a code that is a question mark (?).  `sequence` will be the sequence of dots and dashes in the code.
 If there's an end-of-word or end-of-transmission silence (> min letter between letters time), the code will be an underscore (` `) and the sequence will be empty.

 Note that several codes are unused by traditional Morse code.
 In these cases the `code` will be `?` and the `sequence` will indicate the sequence of dots and dashes.